TheAlokkushwaha/AirAware/README.md

 The React application will start at [http://localhost:3000](http://localhost:3000).

+## Deployed Web App

+- You can see the deployed web app by clicking on the link: [AirAware](https://air-aware-mel5.vercel.app/)

 ### Note

 - Currently, our system does not have a login feature, so flight status updates are visible to everyone.
 Once we implement the login system, only administrators will be able to make changes and view the flight status updates page.